anushasundark/Python_Mini_Projects/1.madlibs/Readme.md

    2. Enter a verb when prompted.
    3. Enter an adjective when prompted.
 4. **Example**
-     .
-Enter a noun: cat
+     Enter a noun: cat.
-   .
-Enter a verb: jumped
+     Enter a verb: jumped.
-   .
-Enter an adjective: brown
+     Enter an adjective: brown.

-   .
      Madlibs Result:
-   .
      The brown cat jumped over the lazy dog.